Advertisement

 - Advertisement -

-Okay, maybe it’s not the right idea.
+Maybe it’s not the right idea.
 But do we do nothing?
-Are we going to just put our heads down and accept radio is being slowly choked to extinction?
+Are we going to just put our heads down and accept radio being slowly choked to extinction?

-Some friends took their own columns with Perry Michael Simon and Dan Mason essentially warning talent that it may well be game over for terrestrial radio while Fred Jacobs and Michael A McVay predicted a turbulent year ahead full of change, some of it uncomfortable.
+Some friends took their own columns with Perry Michael Simon and Dan Mason essentially warning talent that it may well be game over for terrestrial radio.
+Fred Jacobs and Mike McVay predicted a turbulent year ahead full of change, some of it uncomfortable.

 As all this swirls around, Forbes ran a piece this week on the value proposition of radio and its resilient consistency in holding the largest share of the ear.
 Imagine if radio content was better than it has ever been rather than the canned muck being turned out so often across American dials.

-Well, you stand for something, or you stand for nothing, and if it eventually ends my career opportunities, I’d rather it be my way than be blindsided by a pink slip so a big conglomerate can try to make another quarter by slashing its own.
+Well, you stand for something, or you stand for nothing.
+If it eventually ends my career opportunities, I’d rather it be my way than blindsided by a pink slip so a big conglomerate can try to make another quarter by slashing its own.

 - Advertisement -